benmvp/react-workshop/src/end/README.md

 You've reached the end of the React FUNdamentals workshop, learning JSX, `useState`, `useEffect`, custom hooks, and so much more!

 Hopefully, you'll get to apply this learning right away at your job or in a side project.
-But if not, I suggest you come back to this workshop in a week or two and review the content.
+But if not, I suggest you **come back to this workshop in a week or two** and review the content.
 Your brain likes to garbage collect unused knowledge and we want this to stick around!
+The content is all open-source.

 ## ❤️ Workshop Feedback